 Within the first week, a warning was issued to us about “the rules”.

-Our spot – the shared covered area outside my room – is the ‘keen’ teachers meeting point before hitting a night on the town.
+Our spot, the covered area outside my room, is where the ‘keen’ teachers meet before hitting a night on the town.

 David, 32, from Utah, ex-TV News cameraman turned teacher-having-too-much-fun-in-Thailand.